-This story reveals a part of what I see as a tension that currently resides in environmental climate change and other issues The increasing complexity of a rapidly globalizing world makes it difficult toFor those who are committed to various forms of environmentalism and ecologism, it is clear that whatever course of action is taken, it must be drastic and widespread in order to have any significant impact in slowing down climate change or addressing its consequencesWhat we seem to be left with instead are small, , piecemeal acts that we hope will aggregate and eventually build to greater, structural change.
-Like in the story above, pleading our friends, neighbors, and fellow citizens to confront the mounting evidence that environmental problems are both imminent and severe.
-We are striving to appeal to those around us in a language that they can understand and accept, while searching for actions that might bring about some meaningful change, often concluding that it can only come at the cost of drastic.
+This story reveals a part of what I see as a tension that currently resides in much of environmental thought addressing climate change and other issues: one between freedom and action.
+The increasing complexity of a rapidly globalizing world makes it difficult to plan and implement direct actions of a sufficient scale to effectively ameliorate environmental problems.
+For those who are committed to various forms of environmentalism and ecologism, it is clear that whatever course of action is taken, it must be drastic and widespread in order to have any significant impact in slowing down climate change or addressing its consequences and may require totally reshaping the daily life of millions – or billions – of people.
+Liberal commitments to freedom pose an obvious problem to what environmental action requires.
+How can we justly infringe on the material conditions of daily life of significant proportions of the world’s population in the name of environmental action without abandoning a commitment to freedom?
+Many have explored this question with deftness, imagining valuable contributions to a growing conversation.
+The realization of such plans, however, cannot and has not come quickly enough.
+What we generally seem to be left with instead are small, limited, and dare I say piecemeal acts that we hope will aggregate and grow, eventually building up to greater, structural change.
+Like in the story above, many of us know that the actions available to us as ‘ordinary’ individuals are not enough, but we are still pleading with our friends, neighbors, and fellow citizens to confront the mounting evidence that environmental problems are both imminent and severe and to make even small changes in their lifestyles.
+We are striving to appeal to those around us in a language that they can understand and accept, while searching for actions that might bring about some meaningful change, often concluding that it can only come at the cost of drastic, likely coercive, action.
 We settle for trying to mobilize those around us to take micro-actions to advance environmental goals, fully aware that there is more to be done.